-Onboarding Step 4: First month to end of probation — keep the boat steady
+Onboarding Process Step 4: First month to end of probation — keep the boat steady

-As new hires ease into their role, it’s only natural they’ll have doubts about their performance.
+As new hires ease into their role, it’s only natural for managers and other team members will have feedback about their performance.

-At Charlie, we believe in having a constant conversation around how well they're doing and what they can improve for the sake of transparency.
+New hires need to understand how well they're doing and where they can improve for the sake of transparency.

-We want to ensure feedback is not a one-way street and make new hires feel comfortable about sharing it with their direct manager.
+Feedback is not a one-way street and you need to make sure new hires feel confident and comfortable sharing it with their line manager.

 By identifying blockers early on, it will be easier to find a solution and make sure new hires are going in the right direction.